Colon Polyps Definition and Facts

 - Detection of mutant, fragmented and/or methylated DNA in the stool

 - Biopsy (often done on polyps removed during colonoscopy) can determine benign vs. pre-cancerous or cancerous polyps

-Medical care or treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) has shown in some studies to decrease the size and number of colon polyps.
+Medical treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) has shown in some studies to decrease the size and number of colon polyps.
 However, there is no indication that they can prevent cancer development.
-One study suggests aspirin may reduce recurrent colon polyps.
+One study suggests aspirin may reduce recurrent colon polyps.for example: